oblinger/spotlight-commander/README-uf.md

 ## Variational Forms

+The format described above is called _Canonical Form_, and for any Uniform expression there is exactly one canonical form.
-The _Canonical Form_ for a uniform expression only uses recursive application of the uni-form shown above.
-But, like YAML, we include multiple surface forms in order that common forms of information all have beautiful and intuitive textual forms.
+Like YAML, we include multiple surface forms in order that common types of data each have natural and beautiful textual forms.
 In considering the example below, keep in mind **_ALL_** of these surface forms map losslessly down to Canonical Uniform in the obvious way -- e.g. a recursive uniform expression.